AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 4. Managing rising costs

-Post-pandemic, businesses are grappling with increased costs across the board, from raw materials to freight charges.
+In the post-pandemic environment, businesses are grappling with increased costs across the board, from raw materials to freight charges.
 These escalating costs are putting a strain on margins, especially for businesses in price-sensitive industries.

 Watch this quick video to further understand how and why supply chain costs have become a problem for business leaders: